Updated 3. March 2019

-You have a right of erasure—you have a right, without undue delay, to ask for erasure of you personal data unless the processing is necessary for any legal obligations that we are a subject for, or for the performance of a contract to which you are a party.
+You have a right of erasure—you have a right, without undue delay, to ask for erasure of your personal data unless the processing is necessary for any legal obligations that we are a subject for, or for the performance of a contract to which you are a party.

-You have a right to object—you have a right to object to processing of your personal data unless we have a compelling legitimate ground for processing data which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
+You have a right to object—you have a right to object to the processing of your data unless we have a compelling legitimate ground for processing data which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.